 Mitigation measures will need to be implemented for developments that could increase levels of pollution or have a negative impact on drinking water supplies in Adur.
-Where increased levels of pollution cannot be mitigated development will be resisted.
+Where there are significant levels of increased pollution that cannot be mitigated, development will be refused.